Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 Water softeners do not reduce TDS because TDS is not a measure of hardness.
 TDS measures the number of dissolved solids in water, and hardness is just one type of dissolved solids.

-Water softeners increase the number of dissolved solids in your water by replacing calcium and magnesium with sodium.
+In fact, water softeners can increase the number of dissolved solids in your water by replacing calcium and magnesium with sodium.

 We HATE spam.
 Your e-mail will never sold or shared!